webcompat/webcompat.com/CONTRIBUTING.md

 One way to contribute is to triage issues.
 This could be as simple as confirming a bug, or as complicated as debugging errors and providing fixes.
 A tiny bit of effort in someone else's issue can go a long way.

+## Finding an Issue to Work On

+The logic for the issue tracker is this - [*Milestones*](https://github.com/webcompat/webcompat.com/milestones) - initiatives in priority order (ignore the dates) [*Unprioritized*](https://github.com/webcompat/webcompat.com/milestones/Unprioritized%20issues) - new ideas, cool things, easy issues to tackle

+Anything labeled ["Good-first-patch"](https://github.com/webcompat/webcompat.com/labels/good-first-patch) is perfect for getting started!

 ## Feature Requests

 You can request a new feature by [submitting an issue](#filing-an-issue) to our repo.
 If you